Brazil feel the heat as carefree Colombia lie in wait

 In Rodriguez, they have produced one of the revelations of the competition.
 He has scored five, including a contender for goal of the tournament in a 2-0 defeat of Uruguay in the last round.

 "There's no point in just stopping James.
 We need to stop the whole Colombian team."
 Scolari said.
-"They're a team that plays easily, nice football, they are calm and organised."
+"They're a team that plays easily, nice football, they are calm and organized."

 History is firmly on Brazil's side.